Team Captain Toolkit

 - Encourage your business to promote Bike Month using Cascade’s workplace toolkit.

-- Register for the Bike Everywhere Breakfast and attend on April 25th.
+- Register for the Kaiser Permanente Bike Everywhere Breakfast.

-- Register for the Bike Month Challenge starting April 1.
+- Register for the F5 Networks Bike Everywhere Challenge starting April 1.

 - Recruit new captains and recruit teammates using the email templates below.